 - Determine what size sandbox you want to build.

-- Cut a board to the right size to make the bottom.
+- Cut a wooden board to the right size to make the bottom.

-- Determine the height of the sides and cut out some boards.
+- Determine the height of the sides and cut out additional wooden boards.

 - Sand all the pieces of wood so your dog doesn’t get hurt.